Bluebird K7: Accident analysis

+Recovery

 The wreckage of Bluebird was discovered on the lake bed on 5 January 1967.
-A 10-man Royal Navy diving team led by Lt Cdr RN John Futcher, had arrived at Coniston late on the day of the accident.
-They set off for their first attempt to locate Donald Campbell and Bluebird at 12.30pm the next day.
-Futcher believed that Campbell's body would be either at the point of impact, in the main wreckage of the boat, or at a point between the two locations.
-Ken Norris had made some calculations to guide the dive team to the boat's likely resting point.
+A 10-man Royal Navy diving team arrived at Coniston late on the day of the accident.
+They set off for their first attempt to locate Campbell and Bluebird at 12.30pm the next day.
+Some calculations had been made to guide the dive team to the boat's likely resting point.

-The first three dives that afternoon found small pieces of wreckage, indicating the dive team were on the correct track.
+The first three dives found small pieces of wreckage.
 On the fourth dive, the main hull of K7 was found in 142 feet of water, resting in her correct attitude but facing to the south-east.
-A subsequent and prolonged search located many pieces of wreckage, and various items were brought to the surface including Bluebirds broken steering wheel and column.

-However, the body of Donald Campbell was not located, and the search was called off on 16 January.
+A subsequent and prolonged search located many pieces of wreckage, and various items were brought to the surface including Bluebird's broken steering wheel and column.
+However, the body of Campbell was not located, and the search was called off on 16 January.
 The Campbell family and team let it be known that they did not wish to have the hull of K7 recovered in the absence of finding Campbell's body.
 They also felt they would learn nothing from its recovery.
-The wreck sat on the lake bed for a further 34 years, its location known by a few people but never disclosed.

-A diving team led by Bill Smith was responsible for relocating the wreckage and its subsequent recovery was handled by Smith's Bluebird Project team.
-The wreckage was recovered between October 2000, when the first small sections were raised, and May 2001, when Campbell's body was finally recovered.
+Using adapted sonar technology, a diving team led by underwater surveyor Bill Smith, was responsible for locating anew the wreckage.
+Brian Gilgeous and Smith worked together towards K7's subsequent recovery.
+The wreckage was recovered between October 2000, when the first small sections were raised, May 2001, when Campbell's body was recovered, and March 2007.
 The largest section, representing approximately two-thirds of the main hull, was salvaged on 8 March 2001.

-Controversy over the recovery
+The recovery was witnessed by a small group of onlookers including Ken Norris and Campbell's widow Tonia.
+In 1998, Mike Rossiter from BBC TV had approached the Bluebird Project team with a view to filming the wreck.
+He was also there at the time K7 was brought ashore.
+Smith returned in 2007 to locate and recover more pieces of K7 from Coniston Water.

-The exact date of the retrieval of Campbell's body from the lake was 28 May 2001.
+Campbell's body was retrieved from the lake on 28 May 2001.
 He was interred in Coniston cemetery on 12 September that year after a funeral service at St Andrews Church in Coniston.
 Campbell's sister Jean Wales had been against the recovery of the boat and her brother's body out of respect for his stated wish that, in the event of something going wrong: "Skipper and boat stay together."
-This quotation is usually said to have been uttered by Campbell when, in the final week of 1964, he was waiting for good weather to attempt a record run, but a bid seemed so unlikely at that point, his colleagues were pressing him to leave.
-He refused, and broke the record on the last day of 1964.
-Jean Wales did not attend his burial or visit his grave although she did remain in daily contact with the salvage crew as the boat's wreckage was being brought ashore.